forget me nots

 Even though I knew my grandmother had placed the plate, the ship, and the horse on these shelves, they felt so wild, so curious, so ancient, an inseparable part of the whole.
 It felt as if they contained within their beautiful, elegant forms, or in the convergence of their essence, a key to the magic of the cabin.

-Studying these mysteries, I’d sit up, dangle my feet from the couch in the great room where I’d slept, and snuggle my toes into the worn but richly patterned Persian rug in its faded, royal red.
+Studying these mysteries, I’d sit up, dangle my feet from the couch in the great room where I’d slept, and snuggle my toes into the worn but richly-patterned Persian rug in its faded, royal red.

 Carved horse on stone shelf